UBC-MDS/Crime_Prediction_Vancouver/README.md

 object, which transformed the data into a format that the models could process.
-Since our prediction model is a multi-class classification, we fit the data into model of Dummy Classifier, Logistic Regression, Random Forest and Ridge CLassifier.
-We selected f1 score as our benchmark so that we took a balance between false positive and false negative errors.
+Since our prediction model is a multi-class classification, we fit the data into model of Dummy Classifier, Logistic Regression, Random Forest Classifier and Ridge Classifier.
+We selected f-1 score as our benchmark so that we took a balance between false positive and false negative errors.
 After fitting all the models, we have selected Logistic Regression as the best performing one and conducted hyperparameters tuning.
 After that, the best model was created for conducting the prediction and scoring against the test data.
-Results were collected as confusion matrix and classification report to assess the performance of claissfying each target class.
+Results were collected as confusion matrix and classification report to assess the performance of classifying each target class.

 The following flow chart illustrates the overall steps: